TheAngryDarling/SwiftWebRequest/README.md

 }

-//Setup secondary child event handlers request.singleRequestStarted = { i, r in
+//Setup secondary child event handlers request.singleRequestStarted = { gR, i, r in

 }
-request.singleRequestResumed = { i, r in
+request.singleRequestResumed = { gR, i, r in

 }
-request.singleRequestSuspended = { i, r in
+request.singleRequestSuspended = { gR, i, r in

 }
-request.singleRequestCancelled = { i, r in
+request.singleRequestCancelled = { gR, i, r in

 }
-//This is an additional completion handler that gets called as well as the completionHandler in the constructor request.singleRequestCompleted = { i, r in
+//This is an additional completion handler that gets called as well as the completionHandler in the constructor request.singleRequestCompleted = { gR, i, r in

 }
-request.singleRequestStateChanged = { i, r, s in
+request.singleRequestStateChanged = { gR, i, r, s in

 }